 "The field of social work is a dynamic one, which makes continued research development necessary.
 As the flagship university within the state, our School continues to promote new knowledge about social conditions that will benefit individuals, families, communities, and organizations within Georgia, the nation, and the world." — Maurice C. Daniels, Dean

-Enhancement of these professorships will provide greater resources to support the important contributions of these distinguished professors.
+Enhancement of these professorships will provide greater resources to support the important contributions of these scholars.

-The Thomas M. "Jim" Parham Professorship of Family and Children Studies, established in 2001, was the School's first endowed professorship and honors the late professor Jim Parham's contributions to social welfare policy and his work on behalf of families in need throughout Georgia and the nation.
-In addition to serving on the School's faculty from 1979 through 1994, he headed the Georgia Division for Children and Youth and the Georgia Department of Human Resources.
-He served as Deputy Assistant to the Secretary of Human Development Services in the U.S. Department of Health, Education, and Welfare and served with President Jimmy Carter in the late 1970's.
-Professor Parham leaves a vast legacy, but he is perhaps remembered most for his service to children, particularly for the development of the statewide juvenile justice programs, the licensing of child care centers, and adoption program improvements.
+The Thomas M. "Jim" Parham Professorship of Family and Children Studies, established in 2001, was the school's first endowed professorship and honors the late professor Jim Parham's contributions to social welfare policy and his work on behalf of families in need throughout Georgia and the nation.
+In addition to serving on the school's faculty from 1979 through 1994, he headed the Georgia Division for Children and Youth and the Georgia Department of Human Resources.
+He served as Deputy Assistant to the Secretary of Human Development Services in the U.S. Department of Health, Education, and Welfare and served with President Jimmy Carter in the late 1970s.
+Professor Parham is perhaps best remembered for his service to children, particularly for the development of the statewide juvenile justice programs, the licensing of child care centers, and adoption program improvements.

-June Gary Hopps holds the distinguished Thomas M. "Jim" Parham Professorship.
-As the Parham Professor, Hopps serves as the School's leading authority in the area of public policy.
-In addition to teaching courses and guiding research in this area, she is the School's liaison with state and federal government offices and legislators regarding emerging public policy issues in the field.
+June Gary Hopps holds the Thomas M. "Jim" Parham Professorship.
+In addition to teaching courses and guiding research, she is the school's liaison with state and federal government offices and legislators regarding emerging public policy issues.
 Hopps is a scholar of national and international distinction and is the former dean of the Graduate School of Social Work at Boston College.

 Through the generosity of Dr. Israel Berger, the Pauline M. Berger Memorial Professorship in Family and Child Welfare was established in 2002.
-This professorship honors the important contributions of Dr. Berger's wife, professor Pauline Berger, to the School and to the social work profession.
+This professorship honors the contributions of Dr. Berger's wife, Professor Pauline Berger, to the School of Social Work and to the social work profession.
 Professor Berger served on the faculty from 1966 to 1976 as both assistant professor and admissions director.
-Prior to her tenure on the faculty, Professor Berger worked for the Norfolk Naval Hospital during World War II, for the American Red Cross, and as a family caseworker in a number of states.
-Throughout her career, professor Berger was a dedicated social worker who worked tirelessly on behalf of others.
+She was a dedicated social worker who worked tirelessly on behalf of others.
 According to her husband, "Pauline was totally devoted to the social work profession and to teaching and working with students.
 She often said she loved her work so much she would do it without getting paid."

 Michael Holosko was appointed the first Pauline M. Berger Professor.
-Holosko brings years of experience in teaching, research, and community service to the School of Social Work.
-As the Berger Professor, Holosko will use his extensive research background in child and family welfare to create practice-based learning opportunities for our students, who will go on in their careers to serve children and families.
+As the Berger Professor, Holosko uses his extensive background in child and family welfare research to create practice-based learning and research opportunities for students who go on to serve children and families.

-Through the president’s hiring initiative, UGA President Michael Adams and Provost Jere Morehead approved a new faculty line for the Donald L. Hollowell Distinguished Professorship of Social Justice and Civil Rights Studies.
+The Donald L. Hollowell Distinguished Professorship of Social Justice and Civil Rights Studies is named in honor of Donald L. Hollowell, a pioneering civil rights attorney and lead counsel in Holmes v.
+Danner, the landmark case that secured admission to the University of Georgia for Hamilton Holmes and Charlayne Hunter, the first African American students to register for classes at the University in 1961.
 The professorship was endowed in April 2010 and was announced by Vernon E. Jordan, Jr., chair of the endowment committee, at the world premiere of the documentary Donald L. Hollowell: Foot Soldier for Equal Justice at the Woodruff Fine Arts Center in Atlanta.
 The documentary was produced by the Foot Soldier Project for Civil Rights Studies.
-The professorship is named in honor of Donald L. Hollowell, a legendary civil rights attorney and lead counsel in Holmes v.
-Danner,the landmark case that secured admission to the University of Georgia for Hamilton Holmes and Charlayne Hunter, the first African American students to register for classes at the University in 1961.

 For more information, contact Development Director Jennifer Abbott.